Antique Books, History

 Types of Orthodox Books II

-Psalter (Psaltir)
+Psalter (Psalter)

 The Psalter also known as the Psalms, or Psalms of David is the Old Testament book that contains hymns and poems traditionally ascribed to the Holy Prophet and King David, ancestor of our Lord Jesus Christ.
 Virtually every aspect of worship—praise, thanksgiving, penitence, intercession—is covered in the Psalter.